TinasheMuchabaiwa/TinasheMuchabaiwa/README.md

 ## About Me

-I'm a seasoned backend engineer and API architect specializing in building scalable, production-ready systems.
-With expertise in Python, Flask, and PostgreSQL, I craft robust backend solutions that power modern applications.
-My approach combines technical excellence with a focus on business outcomes, ensuring that every line of code contributes to organizational goals.
+I'm a seasoned backend engineer and specializing in building scalable, production-ready systems.
+With expertise in Python (including Flask, Django and FastAPI), Neo4J and PostgreSQL, I work on solutions that power modern applications.
+My approach combines technical specialty with a focus on business outcomes, ensuring that every line of code contributes to business goals.

 Currently leading development on GITA, a pioneering peer-to-peer ridesharing and community connectivity platform designed to transform urban mobility in emerging markets.